 | No | Open Policy Agent | Sentinel |

-Infracost is a good place to start experimenting, especially if you already run a DIY Terraform pipeline and have no plan to move it to a remote state & operations backend.
+Pick Infracost if you already run a DIY Terraform pipeline and have no plan to move it to a remote state and operations backend.
 It had the best coverage for AWS resources, and it can comment on pull requests with the estimation results.

-Either way, Terraform cost estimation is still a young area, and 2021 will probably bring a lot of improvement in the resources and cloud providers these tools support.
+Either way, Terraform cost estimation is still pretty new, and 2021 will probably bring a lot of improvement in the resources and cloud providers these tools support.